2022–23 Wichita State Shockers men's basketball team

 The 2022–23 Wichita State Shockers men's basketball team represented Wichita State University in the 2022–23 NCAA Division I men's basketball season.
 The Shockers, led by third year head coach Isaac Brown, played their home games at Charles Koch Arena in Wichita, Kansas as members of the American Athletic Conference.
+They finished the season 16–14, 9–9 in AAC Play to finish in sixth place.
+They defeated Tulsa in the first round of the AAC tournament before losing in the second round to Tulane.

+On March 12, 2023, the school fired head coach Isaac Brown.
+On March 22, the school named Oral Roberts head coach Paul Mills the team's new head coach.

 Previous season

 The Shockers finished the 2021–22 season 15–13, 6–9 in AAC play to finish in seventh place.
 They lost in the first round of the AAC tournament to Tulsa.